clarkritchie/1pw-github-secrets/README.md

 Select the ENVIRONMENT, or create a REPOSITORY or ORGANIZATION secret: 1
 ```

-In this example, by selecting option 4 (`ado_api`) then option 1 (`dev`), the script will try to fetch a file named `ado_api-dev.env` from the `set-github-secrets` vault in 1Password.
+In this example, by selecting option 4 (`ado_api`) then option 1 (`dev`), the script will try to fetch a secure note from the `set-github-secrets` vault in 1PW named in 1PW `ado_api_dev`.

 If successful, that file is then passed to `main.py` which sets the values in GitHub.

 ## Caveats

 Caveat 1 -- Error handling (if any) is likely poor.
-In the example above, how graceful this handles things if, for example, the file `ado_api-dev.env` does not exist in 1Password, or if the user lacks permissions to view it, etc.
+In the example above, how graceful this handles things if, for example, the secure note `ado_api_dev` does not exist in 1Password, or if the user lacks permissions to access that vault, etc.

 Caveat 2 -- Secrets are written or or updated, but they are not removed.